fabianschuhmann/fabianschuhmann.github.io/presentations/_posts/2021-10-22-DySon-ISACC.md

 ---
 layout: news
 excerpt: VIKING and its featured multiscale tools
-title: "Oral presentation at the DySon-ISACC 2021 in Santa Margherita Ligure, Italy"
+title: "Talk at the DySon-ISACC 2021 in Santa Margherita Ligure, Italy"
 tags: [presentation]
 category: presentation
 ---